K-Chavda/form-bot-backend/readme.md

 ### Backend Models

 Outlined and designed the backend models to streamline the development process and ensure data consistency.
+Models include:

+- User Model: Defines user attributes and schema.
+- Other Models: Include additional entities required for the project.

 ## Environment Variables

 Created an `.env` file to manage environment-specific variables.
 Ensure this file is included in the `.gitignore` to avoid exposing sensitive information.
+Variables include:

+- `DB_URI`: MongoDB connection string.
+- `JWT_SECRET`: Secret key for JWT.
+- `PORT`: Port number for the server.

 ## Getting Started